ton-play/tonplay-telegram-bot/README.md

 ### Telegram Web App

-Another option is to run the game in the web app, and in this case for telegram it's just opening the site.
+Another option is to run a game in a web app, and in this case for Telegram it's just opening the site.

 <img width="795" alt="web app example" src="https://user-images.githubusercontent.com/111277652/235602523-8aa93c16-5ef7-4ab7-92a0-1e8cb1571b96.png">